Cottonseed meal fertilizer, a slow-release fertilizer, widely considered high quality and a dry by-product in the

 NOTE: Always test soil before applying any soil amendments

-In a neglected garden in need of much TLC add between 10 and 12 pounds of cottonseed meal fertilizer per 100 square foot of garden.
+In a neglected garden in need of much TLC add between 10 and 12 pounds of cotton seed mill fertilizer per 100 square foot of garden.
 A garden neglected for a long period of time will need as much help as it can get.
 This treatment gives is a good start to building garden soil back to health.

 When you need to grow a green lawn in very unhealthy soil, use 8 to 10 pounds of fertilizer to 100 square feet.
 This needs mixing into the soil well, then leveled, seeded, packed and then watered thoroughly.

-If your lawn is already amazing, just sprinkle the cottonseed meal or a mix of three quarter cottonseed meal and 1 quarter turf grass fertilizer.
+If your lawn is already amazing, just sprinkle the cottonseed meal or a mix of three quarter organic cottonseed meal and 1 quarter turf grass fertilizer.

 The amounts run around 4-5 pounds per 100 square feet in the spring.
 Apply 3 pounds for mid-summer treatment or the above mentioned mix in a 2 pound and 1/2 pound ratio per 100 square feet.
 Just before winter hits, apply one more treatment of 3-4 pounds of the cottonseed meal per 100 sq. feet for proper root development.

 As noted above do a soil test before adding any type of fertilizer to make sure you give the vegetable garden the right amount of nutrients needed.
 Use the above mentioned amounts as a rough guide.

 For the sake of safety and peace of mind, purchase pesticide-free cottonseed meal as cotton sprayed with pesticides may linger in the fertilizer.
 Most of these are GMO’S. A lot of suppliers offer pesticide-free options.